Skip to main content

 Logging Page

-5. Choose the Clone strategy, since we are cloning the application from the existing repository:
+5. Create a new Project of the Application type using the Clone strategy since we are cloning the application from the existing repository:

 Clone Project

-6. In the Add component info tab, define the following values and click the Proceed button:
+6. In the Git & project info tab, define the following values and click the Continue button:

 • Repository URL: https://github.com/epmd-edp/go-go-beego.git